Our Services

 Helpful Resources

-Anhedonia is a treatable medical symptom where the brain’s reward system and dopamine signaling are underactive, dulling joy and motivation; it is most often part of depression but can also relate to anxiety, PTSD, bipolar disorder, substance use, Parkinson’s disease, certain medications, chronic stress, and thyroid or other hormonal issues.
+Anhedonia is a treatable medical condition in which the brain's reward system and dopamine signaling become underactive, dulling joy and motivation.
+It is most commonly a symptom of depression, but it can also be linked to anxiety, PTSD, bipolar disorder, substance use, Parkinson's disease, certain medications, chronic stress, and thyroid or hormonal imbalances.

-Medically approved next steps include seeing a clinician to evaluate causes and safety, using CBT with behavioral activation, considering antidepressants that fit your profile, and adding evidence-based supports like regular exercise, steady sleep, sunlight, routine, and small social contact, with urgent care if you have thoughts of self harm.
-There are several factors to consider that can change the right plan for you; see complete details below.
+Medically recommended next steps include consulting a clinician to evaluate underlying causes and safety, trying cognitive behavioral therapy (CBT) with behavioral activation, considering antidepressants suited to your profile, and adopting evidence-based supports like regular exercise, consistent sleep, sunlight exposure, daily routine, and light social contact.
+Seek urgent care if you experience thoughts of self-harm.

 If you can't feel joy the way you used to, you're not alone.
 Losing interest in things that once felt meaningful—time with family, hobbies, food, music, intimacy—can feel confusing and even frightening.
 This experience is called anhedonia, and it's a real medical symptom, not a personal failure.